CFWosh2025/CFWosh2025.github.io/index.markdown

 # CF25-OSHW
 ## Workshop on Open-Source Hardware

-***Co-located with 21th ACM International Conference on Computing Frontiers (CF' 24)***
+***Co-located with 22nd ACM International Conference on Computing Frontiers (CF' 25)***
-***May 7 - May 9, 2024 - Ischia (NA), Italy***
+***May 28 - May 30, 2025 - Cagliari, Sardinia, Italy***

-We are excited to announce a new workshop on the topic of open-source hardware, to be held concurrently with Computing Frontiers 2024.
+We are excited to announce the 3rd workshop on open-source hardware, to be held concurrently with Computing Frontiers 2025.

 #### Aim and Scope

-The workshop aims to bring together researchers and practitioners working in the fields of computer architecture, electrical engineering, and computer science to discuss and share their latest research and developments in open-source hardware and related open-source software.
+The workshop aims to bring together researchers and practitioners in computer architecture, electrical engineering, and computer science to discuss and share their latest research and developments in open-source hardware and related open-source software.
 We welcome submissions on a wide range of topics, including but not limited to:

 - Design/implementation based on open-source processors, memory systems, and I/O devices
 - CAD tools and methodologies for hardware design based on open-source